There are some abbreviated words and phrases that you will need to get familiar with when caring for a student or child with type 1 diabetes.

-A plan written by the diabetes team and the young person’s family/carer to provide an individualised guideline for supporting the day to day management of a student’s diabetes in the educational setting and may contain some instructions concerning this routine management.
+A plan written by the clinical treating team and the young person’s family/carer to provide an individualised guideline for supporting the day to day management of a student’s diabetes in the educational setting and may contain some instructions concerning this routine management.

 Diabetes school action (or emergency) plan

-provides clear step-by-step directions, individualised for a student, of how to safely manage and or treat a low (hypoglycaemia) or high (hyperglycaemia) glucose level.
+Provides clear step-by-step directions, individualised for a student, on how to safely manage and or treat a low (hypoglycaemia) or high (hyperglycaemia) glucose level.

 Health professionals involved in the young person’s diabetes care (paediatrician or endocrinologist, diabetes educator, dietitian, psychologist, social worker).